-A series of continuous improvement and measurable performance improvement initiatives have been implemented throughout 2023/24, with further interventions planned in 2024/25, with the aim of improving aspects of process efficiency and effectiveness, and enhancing the customer experience.
-The operating margin is targeted and forecast to improve through to the end of 2026/27, as the surplus from new homes completions adds to the surplus on the existing operations, and in comparative terms the one-off costs of demolitions undertaken in 2023/24 drop out and improve the forecast margin position in line with target.
+A series of continuous improvement and measurable performance improvement initiatives have been implemented throughout 2024-25, with further interventions planned in 2025-26, with the aim of improving aspects of process efficiency and effectiveness, and enhancing the customer experience.
+The operating margin is targeted and forecast to improve through to the end of 2028-29, as the surplus from new homes completions adds to the surplus on the existing operations and improve the forecast margin position in line with target.